shahsdharmil/Web-Programming/README.md

 15. Write a javascript program to zoom out the image. use mouseover event for the same.
 16. Create a page that includes a select object to change the background color of the current page.
 The property that needs to be set is bgColor,Similar things for foreground color.
+17. A document contains two forms, named form1 and form2.
+In the form1 is a field named acc1(type=text) and form2 contains field select(type=text).
+Write a program that will copy values of acc1 to select .